13 Best Fundrise Alternatives for Real Estate Investing

-Thankfully, crowdfunding platforms like Fundrise make commercial real estate a realistic investment for just about anyone.
+Thankfully, crowdfunding platforms like Fundrise make commercial real estate a realistic investment for almost anyone.

 Fundrise is a leading real estate crowdfunding platform with an excellent reputation.
-But if, for whatever reason, Fundrise does not appeal to you, there are some tremendous Fundrise alternatives.
+But if, for whatever reason, Fundrise doesn’t appeal to you, there are some tremendous Fundrise alternatives.

 Here we’ll explore other platform options to help you make an informed investment decision.